 - Relevant scripting languages like Python, Pearl, and Ruby

 - Knowledge of various DevOps tools such as Ansible; continuous integration tools such as Travis CI; continuous testing tools such as Docker; and continuous monitoring tools such as Splunk

 - An understanding of the Infrastructure As Code model and how it can be applied to solve deployment problems

 - Good communication and project management skills

 If you’re thinking about a career as a DevOps engineer, we have good news.
-According to the CodinGame Developer Survey from 2021, DevOps is one of the most sought-after positions.
+According to the CodinGame Developer Survey, DevOps is one of the most sought-after positions.
 Moreover, 64% of the surveyed companies said they plan to hire 50 such developers this year.
 The survey was based on responses from 15,000 international developers and HR professionals.